lwdsw/Kiln/README.md

 ### Collaborate Across Technical and Non-Technical Teams

-When building ML products, there’s usually a subject matter expert who knows the problem you are trying to solve, and a different technical team assigned to build the model.
+When building AI products, there’s usually a subject matter expert who knows the problem you are trying to solve, and a different technical team assigned to build the model.
 Kiln bridges that gap as a collaboration tool.

 Subject matter experts can use our easy to use desktop apps to generate structured datasets and ratings, without coding or using technical tools.
 No command line or GPU required.